 - Take larger-than-normal correction boluses every 3 hours until the blood sugar is below 200 mg/dl (11 mmol) and ketones are negative.
 It will take much more rapid insulin than normal to bring blood sugars down when ketones are present in the urine or blood.
 Often, one and a half to two times the normal insulin dose for a high blood sugar will be necessary.
 Higher insulin doses than these will be needed if there is an infection or other major stress.

-- If nausea becomes severe or last 4 hours or more, call your physician.
+- If nausea becomes severe or lasts 4 hours or more, call your physician.

 - If vomiting starts or you can no longer drink fluids, have a friend or family member call your physician immediately, then go directly to an emergency room for treatment.